-- 13.6.1 All matches will consist of one innings per side, each innings being limited to a maximum of 50 overs. - 13.6.2 All matches shall be of one day's scheduled duration. - 13.6.3 The Semi-Finals and Final shall have a reserve day allocated on which an incomplete match shall be continued from the scheduled day.
-Refer to clause 12.7.
-No other matches shall have a reserve day allocated. - 13.6.4 If the reserve day is allocated, every effort will be made to complete the match on the scheduled day with any necessary reduction in overs taking place and only if the minimum number of overs necessary to constitute a match cannot be bowled on the scheduled day will the match be completed on the reserve day. - 13.6.5 If the match has started on the scheduled day and overs are subsequently reduced following an interruption, but no further play is possible, the match will resume on the reserve day at the point where the last ball was played.
-Refer Appendix I. - 13.6.6 There shall be no reserve days allocated for any matches.
+- 13.6.1 All matches will consist of one innings per side, each innings being limited to a maximum of 20 overs. - 13.6.2 All matches shall be of one day's scheduled duration.

+- 13.6.4 The semi-finals and final shall have a reserve day allocated on which an incomplete match shall be continued from the scheduled day.
+No other matches shall have a reserve day allocated. - 13.6.5 If the reserve day is allocated, every effort will be made to complete the match on the scheduled day with any necessary reduction in overs taking place and only if the minimum number of overs necessary to constitute a match cannot be bowled on the scheduled day will the match be completed on the reserve day. - 13.6.6 If the match has started on the scheduled day and overs are subsequently reduced following an interruption, but no further play is possible, the match will resume on the reserve day at the point where the last ball was played.
+Refer Appendix H.